pkibbey/pkibbey.github.io/src/content/blog/edge-computing.md

 ---
-title: 'Edge Apps'
+title: Edge Computing Evolves
-subtitle: 'The Future of Computing'
+subtitle: The Future of Computing
 description: Building and deploying applications at the network edge
 pubDate: '2023-03-01T00:00:00.000Z'
 color: 'linear-gradient(to bottom right, #2C3E50, #34495E)'